CHORIPÁN ARGENTINIAN STYLE

 • 3 - 4 garlic cloves, finely chopped

-• 1 - 2 tbsp good quality red wine vinegar
+• 1 - 2 tbsp red wine vinegar

 • 1/4 tsp chili flakes (optional)

-2. Slice the baguette to size for chorizos.
-Place chorizos in the baguette with chimichurri and fresh tomatoes and onions if desired.
+4. Place the chorizos in the baguette and top with chimichurri.
+Add fresh tomatoes and onions if desired.